nschorgh/CaveXML/CaveXML02/cavexml0.2draft.md

 Similar to UISIC field [CA69](http://www.uisic.uis-speleo.org/exchange/atendefn.html#69) and KarstLink property 'alternate name'.

 **<cave-id\>**  *ASCII string*
 National cave identification number: Unique cave identifier, such as an optional 3-letter organization code + cave registry number, e.g. HSS-234/7, where HSS stands for Hawaii Speleological Survey.
 For small countries, this might just be the national cave identification number or cadastral number, e.g. 1234/5.
-The [cave-id] is restricted to a subset ASCII characters that includes numbers, capital letters, and the symbols ()*+,-./:;<=>?@.
+The [cave-id] is restricted to a subset ASCII characters that includes numbers, capital letters, and the symbols +,-. and /.
 It does not include small letters or any other symbols.
 Similar to UISIC field [CA227](http://www.uisic.uis-speleo.org/exchange/atendefn.html#227) and to the "international cave number".
 A record is allowed to have more than one [cave-id].
 No two caves within the same country should have the same [cave-id], but this is not required by the CaveXML standard.

 <span style="color: red"> **<entrance\>** *complexType*  </span>

 &nbsp;&nbsp;&nbsp;&nbsp; <span style="color: red">**<entrance-id\>**  *ASCII string*
 &nbsp;&nbsp;&nbsp;&nbsp; Entrance identification number, if available.
 This could be a cadastral number, e.g. 1234/5.
 The [entrance-id] has the same format requirements as the [cave-id].
-It is restricted to a subset of ASCII characters that includes numbers, capital letters, and the symbols ()*+,-./:;<=>?@.
+It is restricted to a subset of ASCII characters that includes numbers, capital letters, and the symbols +,-. and /.
 It does not include small letters or any other symbols.  </span>

 &nbsp;&nbsp;&nbsp;&nbsp; **<latitude\>**  *-90 ≤ decimal ≤ +90, maxOccurs=1*
 &nbsp;&nbsp;&nbsp;&nbsp; The N-S latitude of the cave entrance or karst feature, expressed as +/- degrees and decimal degrees.
 Positive if north of the equator, negative if south of the equator.
 Expressed as a decimal number, rather than as degrees, minutes, and seconds.
 If [latitude] is given, [longitude] must also be provided.
 Trailing zeros are significant and imply a coordinate is exact rather than rounded.